Student Outcome Studies

 Effects of ACE Program on Students' Affective Capacity

-This MPR update also reports measured psychological constructs associated with the affective dimension, which are instrumental to student success.
+The RTI report also measured psychological constructs associated with the affective dimension, which are instrumental to student success.
 ACE students exhibited significant gains in the 8 factors measured: academic self-efficacy, personal responsibility, college identity, four factors of mindfulness, and leadership and teamwork efficacy.
-The total n for this analysis is 535 students from 7 colleges participating in the ACE program measured at three different times:
+The total n for this analysis is 769 students from 6 colleges participating in the ACE program measured at three different times:

-Results have shown that students who complete the ACE Foundation Course report a statistically significant improvement at a p<.001 or p<.01 level in six of the eight affective dimensions measured, and at a p<.05 in an additional dimension.
+Results have shown that students who complete the ACE Foundation Course report a statistically significant improvement at a p<.001 level in six of the eight affective dimensions measured.

 ACE Participants' Mean Scale Scores for CSSAS Factors